MazeDev7/SchoolPrograms/README.md

 Lastly, the capacity of the bins will be printed to the screen.
 The user will have the option of running multiple cases.

+# Floyd-Warshall Algorithm

+This program will generate Dist1, Dist2, Dist3, Path1, Path2, Path3
+using the Floyd-Warshall Algorithm.

+# Lexical Analyzer

+This program mimics a lexical analyzer.
+It will accept reading in through text file.
+It will analyze every string in the code and determine if it is a keyword, identifier, or number.
+The program will self generate these unique tables then generate a token table txt file based on the program it is reading in.

+# Non-rrecursive Parser

+This program simulates a compiler based non-recursive predictive parser.

 # Copyright  Ali Mazeh (c) 2016.
 All rights reserved.